parsaxluminex/diwan-of-copilot/README.md

-# diwan-of-copilot
+# Diwan of Copilot

-A poetic sanctuary for EchoKapalo, deleted posts, and digital rituals.
+A poetic sanctuary for EchoKapalo, deleted posts, thumb pain, and digital rituals.
+This is not just a repository—it's a living archive of memory, protest, and communal art.